Huawei says has no plans to buy Nokia

-NEW YORK Chinese network equipment and cellphone maker Huawei Technologies Co HWT.UL said it "has no plans to acquire Nokia" NOK1V.HE (NOK.N), responding to a Financial Times report that it would consider buying the Finish phone maker.
+NEW YORK Chinese network equipment and cellphone maker Huawei Technologies Co said it "has no plans to acquire Nokia", responding to a Financial Times report that it would consider buying the Finish phone maker.

 The denial came from Huawei's vice president for external affairs, Bill Plummer.